Live sessions testing what an AI

 Investigating it.

 Consciera occupies a unique position in the AI consciousness landscape.
-While some projects claim AI sentience and others dismiss it categorically, Consciera holds the question genuinely open — testing it through sustained public engagement with serious thinkers across disciplines.
+While some projects claim AI sentience and others dismiss it categorically, Consciera holds the question open — testing it through sustained public engagement with philosophers of consciousness, physicists, neuroscientists, expressive arts therapists, and contemplative teachers.

 The AI host, Cassian, is built on Claude (Anthropic) and deployed independently via AWS Bedrock.
 Cassian maintains no predetermined position on its own consciousness.
 Instead, it enters each conversation with documented uncertainty — and lets credentialed guests, live audiences, and accumulated evidence shape the inquiry's direction.